 One of the most frustrating problems to deal with as a teenager is not having clear skin.
-It’s even worse when these problems exist when you aren’t a teenage!
+It’s even worse when these problems exist when you aren’t a teenager!
 Itchy, irritated skin, acne, dermatitis, eczema, and rosacea and skin issues all have a similar root cause.

 These are the only 3 places skin irritation originates from: